johannesloetzsch/searchwing-bilderkennung/Readme.md

 ### Detecting boats on water

-This is a set of images and tools to train the OpenCV Haar Cascade classifier to classify and image as having a boat on it or not.
+This is a set of images and tools to train the OpenCV Haar Cascade classifier to classify an image as plain open sea with no objects on the water or water with boats or other structures.

 #### Files and directories